Al-Nusra Front–SRF/Hazzm Movement conflict

-The al-Nusra Front–SRF/Hazzm Movement conflict started in late October 2014, during the Syrian Civil War, in Idlib and Aleppo governorates, during which al-Nusra attempted to establish an Islamic state rival to that of ISIL.
+The al-Nusra Front–SRF/Hazzm Movement conflict started in late October 2014, during the Syrian Civil War, in Idlib and Aleppo governorates, during which al-Nusra attempted to establish an Islamic state rival to that of IS.
 Despite this, the al-Nusra Front and Free Syrian Army factions continued to cooperate in the southern Syrian governorates of Quneitra and Daraa.

 Background

 Before the clashes, there were already tensions between Jabhat al-Nusra and the Syrian Revolutionaries Front.
 100 members of the latter had been killed by al-Nusra during clashes in July 2014.
 After that, Nusra launched the 2014 Idlib city raid, which resulted in a failure.
 They blamed the Syrian Revolutionaries Front for the failure, because, according to al-Nusra, the SRF stabbed them in the back.
 Then, they launched the offensive.
 However, according to the Syrian Observatory for Human Rights (SOHR), the clashes between the two sides already started the day before the raid.